Good listening skills are important for being able to join in with activities and interacting with others.

 - Follow instructions without stopping what they are doing; known as ‘two channelled attention’

 You can help by:

-- Ensure you have the child’s attention before giving instruction e.g say the child’s name first and wait for him/her to look.
+- Ensuring you have the child’s attention before giving instruction: e.g say the child’s name first and wait for them to look.

-- Minimise distracting background noise both inside and outside the classroom
+- Minimising background noise and visual distraction both inside and outside the classroom.

-- Try to keep children’s desk free from clutter
+- Try to keep child’s desk free from unneeded items.

 - Be in front of and look at the child you are speaking to.